 A month to month lease agreement is used by landlords and property managers to enter into an agreement with a tenant to lease property on a monthly basis instead of a yearly basis.
 A month to month lease agreement has the same provisions as a traditional lease, but the term is significantly shorter.Read More

-This legally binding agreement between a commercial landlord and a business establishes terms of lease for a commercial property.
+This legal document between a commercial landlord and a business establishes terms of lease for a commercial property.
 It is pre-negotiable.Read More

 In the event of a breach of a Tenancy Agreement or Lease Contract, a landlord may use an Eviction Notice to notify the tenant of their obligation to vacate the premises.Read More